SAP-ISLM/ISLM-Samples/ISLM_with_HANAML/README.md

 8. Review the section Intelligent Scenarios Details and Schedule Details.<br>
    Click on **Create Schedule**
     <br>![](./images/Scheduling/8.png)
 9. Click on **Schedule Planned Task** tab to view the planned task created as a result of scheduling of training.
+Please wait until the given start time of the task and status is completed.
     <br>![](./images/Scheduling/9.png)
 10. Click on **>** icon.
     <br>![](./images/Scheduling/10.png)